Skip to content

 Software Wallets Vs Hardware Wallets

 A hardware wallet is a physical device used to store cryptocurrencies.
-You need to connect it to a computer to send transactions from one of your addresses, or create new addresses.
+You need to connect it to a computer to send transactions from one of your addresses or create new addresses.
 You can receive funds, however, without connecting it to the computer.

 The public key points to your address on the network.
 The private key, on the other hand, acts as proof of ownership of the crypto associated with that address.
-It is therefore used to sign off on transactions.
+It is used to sign off on transactions.
 So, anybody with it has full access to the funds in that wallet.

 And herein lies the security risk.
-Software wallets are always online – they have to be to sign transactions.
+Software wallets are always online because they have to be to sign transactions.
 While this process only takes one or two seconds, it might be enough for a hacker monitoring the network to glimpse the private key.

 Hardware wallets eliminate this risk by not being connected to the internet.
 They keep your private keys offline.
-This is why they’re known as ‘cold storage.’
+This is why they’re known as ‘cold storage’.

-When you want to perform a transaction, you’ll have to connect the wallet to a computer connected to the internet.
+When you want to perform a transaction, you’ll need to connect the wallet to a computer with an internet connection.
 For safety, the wallet signs the transaction offline within itself before broadcasting it to the blockchain.
 This makes it difficult for hackers to breach a hardware wallet the way they can with a hot wallet.

 Cold wallets, while safer from hackers, are not immune to other issues.
 Some of the problems you may run into with your cold wallet include: